Breast Men: Plot

 Dr. Kevin Saunders and Dr. William Larson pioneer the usage of silicone breast implants.
 Saunders comes up with the idea of the breast implant.
 Larson tries to dissuade him, but eventually comes around.
-Saunders and Larson gain immense financial success as cosmetic breast augmentation surgeries rise in acceptance and frequency in American culture, but follow different life paths thereafter: Dr. Saunders becoming a narcissist interested in developing and implanting the exaggeratedly larger-sized types of implants popular with a mostly erotic dancer and female porn-star clientele, often having sex and doing drugs with them.
+Saunders and Larson gain immense financial success as cosmetic breast augmentation surgeries rise in acceptance and frequency in American culture, but follow different life paths thereafter: Dr. Saunders becoming a narcissist interested in developing and implanting the exaggeratedly larger-sized types of implants popular with a mostly exotic dancer and female porn-star clientele, often having sex and doing drugs with them.
 Doctor Larson, Saunders's former mentor and business partner, is portrayed as continuing to pursue a more serious, clinical approach (e.g., reconstructive breast surgeries for female breast cancer survivors, etc.).
 Complications arise with the implants and the doctors are sued, leading to their fall from grace.
-Larson dies in his home of a heart attack and Saunders dies when his car crashes into a lorry as his attention wanders when he looks at a woman's breasts.
+Larson dies in his home of a heart attack and Saunders dies when his car crashes into a truck as his attention wanders when he looks at a woman's breasts.